jrecheverria/reading-list/README.md

 # reading-list

-A collection of readings related to software engineering I find interesting or helpful
+A collection of readings related to software engineering that I find interesting.

 ## Git